Caringbah High School: Outdoor Learning Centre

-English

-Caringbah High School follows the New South Wales Education Standards Authority curriculum for its English courses for Years 7 - 12.
-Students learn a variety of skills in the English language, such as analysis of various texts, creative writing, and essay writing.
-Texts studied include the works of William Shakespeare, Robert Frost and John Steinbeck.

-HSC

-Caringbah does not currently offer the English Standard course, instead offering English Advanced, English Extension 1 and English Extension 2.
-Students also have the opportunity to accelerate their studies, completing the HSC 1-2 years early in Mathematics Advanced, Mathematics Extension 1 and Investigating Science.

-History and Geography

-From Years 7 to 10, students study Mandatory History and Mandatory Geography courses.
-Prior to 2020 they would alternate between History and Geography each semester.
-Now students in Years 7-10 alternate between History and Geography on an annual basis.
-In Years 9 and 10, the school also offers additional History and Geography Elective courses on top of the mandatory course.
-In senior years, the school offers Modern, Ancient and Extension History courses.

-Information Technology
+Information Technology course

 Students have the opportunity to complete the 'Talented Computing Program' (TCP) as an elective in years 9 and 10.
 The preliminary Higher School Certificate course in Information Processes and Technology (IPT) commences on the first semester of year 9; allowing students to complete 2-units of their HSC prior to reaching year 11.
 Completion of TCP allows the option of undertaking a first-year university level course in computing through the University of New South Wales in year 11 called COMP1917.

 Co-curricular

 Caringbah High School provides various extra-curricular activities, such as public speaking, debating, Tournament of Minds and HSC distinction courses.

 Music

-Caringbah has eighteen musical ensembles, of which many compete in regional and statewide events and performances, including the Sydney Eisteddfod McDonald's Performing Arts Challenge.
+Caringbah has twenty-two musical ensembles, of which many compete in regional and statewide events and performances, including the Sydney Eisteddfod McDonald's Performing Arts Challenge.
 As a part of the consolidation of campuses, a new, "Music Centre" was created, which houses music classrooms and practice rooms, where students from music classes and music ensembles have classes, can store instruments and practice during lunchtimes and before and after school.